AkBKukU/kde-custom-panel/README.md

 ## How it Works

-Default panels have their configuration stored in a JSON file, while your live plasmashell config is stored in a less standard key/pair format.
-You have to look through the current config and manually convert it to a JSON file.
+Default panels have their configuration stored in a Javascript file, while your live plasmashell config is stored in a less standard key/pair format.
+You have to look through the current config and manually convert it to a Javascript file.

+Default panels also have a `metadata.json` file that describes what the panel is.
+You will need to change the `[KPlugin][Id]` and `[KPlugin][Name]` files at a minimum in order to make your panel unique and identifiable

-## The Basic Process
+## The Basic Conversion Process

 Start by configuring a normal default panel how you want.
 After you are done open the following
 file: `$HOME/.config/plasma-org.kde.plasma.desktop-appletsrc` and you will find the configuration